ConnectiCare Insurance Coverage for Drug & Alcohol Rehab

 If you have ConnectiCare insurance and are looking for drug and alcohol addiction treatment, you likely have some questions about what is covered by your insurance policy and what out-of-pocket expenses you can expect.
 Does ConnectiCare cover addiction treatment?
 The quick answer is yes; ConnectiCare will cover at least some of your addiction treatment, but read on to learn more about ConnectiCare’s coverage of substance use disorders (SUDs).

 Does ConnectiCare Cover Addiction Treatment?

 Yes, ConnectiCare covers alcohol and drug abuse treatment for its members in states in which it offers coverage.
 ConnectiCare insurance has partnerships with drug and alcohol addiction centers throughout the country to provide a variety of detox and drug and alcohol addiction treatment services at discounted rates to members.
-Thanks to the Affordable Care Act (ACA), substance use disorder (SUD) treatment (including coverage for drug and alcohol addiction) must be covered at least to some degree by all insurance providers in the United States.2
+Thanks to the Affordable Care Act (ACA), medically-necessary substance use disorder (SUD) treatment (including coverage for drug and alcohol addiction) must be covered at least to some degree by all insurance providers in the United States.2

 ConnectiCare also offers health insurance through Medicare for those who meet the criteria for government-subsidized insurance policies.
 Drug and alcohol treatment programs are often covered by Medicare as well.

 The amount of coverage you have can vary widely based on your state of residence, whether the facility is in- or out-of-network, the length of your stay, and your insurance plan level.
 The cost of treatment will vary from person to person and will also depend on the rehab center, the type of program attended, and specific services received.

 Checking Your Insurance Benefits